Are you looking for a secret Buddha in Kyoto?

 【 History of Fudasan Myouhou-ji Temple 】

 In 1733 , Myouhou-ji Temple was opened as a Zen Temple of the Obaku-shu Buddhism school by kyuu-hou-kei Zen Master.
-At that time, Oumi merchants were flourishing in the middle of the Edo period.
+At that time, Ohmi merchants were flourishing in the middle of the Edo period.

-Hachiman canal was used by Oumi merchants as a distribution route to deliver goods and products.
+Hachiman canal was used by Ohumi merchants as a distribution route to deliver goods and products.
 The town prospered through commercial activities, however, the merchant ships sometimes experienced accidents and shipwrecks.
 Therefore, Gosen-Kannon (Kannon Buddha to protect ships), the main buddha statue, was deified at the temple.

 【 Gosen Kannon Buddha 】

 Standing on a ship with a rod, “Gosen Kannon” (secret buddha) is a very rare wooden statue in Japan.
 A beautiful blue sea was painted inside cabinet which encloses it.
 About 1,200 years ago, it is said that “Gosen Kannon” was carved from the parts of a wrecked ship.

 ( Shin-Kannon ) ( Gosen-Kannon ) ( Shakamuni-Butsu )

 Divine Support by Gosen Kannon and other Buddha: Ship Protection, Safety Travelling, Passing Examination, Success in Business, Health, Salvation from suffering, Long Life, Recovery from sickness.

 Kannon Buddha is believed to save people from various sufferings or agonies.
 In an old story, during sailing on a boat, when people came across severe storms during sailing, as soon as they prayed to “Gosen-Kannon” for help, the storm suddenly became quiet and peaceful.
 Eventually, the people on the boat were saved by “Gosen Kannon”.